amyleena95/internship-guides/GIT Tutorial/README.md

 # Important notes
   - Always git pull the main branch before you start working on a new issue.
 To update your local main branch to the latest code.
 This is done to avoid conflicts.
   - Always commit any significant changes.
 Even if your issue is not done yet.
+  - Commit message should complete 'if applied, this commit will'.
+Eg: If applied, this commit will add new feature page.
+So the commit message should be 'add new feature page'. ** git commit -m "add new feature page #issueNum" **
   - Always link you commit to issue number.
 To make issue tracking easier.

 ## Useful Link